rderbier/serverless-models/aws-lambda-transformer/README.md

 Following https://www.philschmid.de/serverless-bert-with-huggingface-aws-lambda-docker

+### Downloads models
+use a python environment (could use pyenv) with python 3.8 transformers==4.33.1 sentence-transformers==2.2.2 pytorch==1.13
+run the script ./function/getmodels.py

+verify that the models are created in model folder and are in the format of pytorch_model.bin

 ### Set your AWS CLI
 have aws cli installed and a profile [dgraph] in ~/.aws/credential with aws_access_key_id and aws_secret_access_key.